center-for-threat-informed-defense/attack_to_veris/docs/scenarios.rst

 Each scenario is presented in the following format:

-a.
-Overview of the Attack
+- Overview of the Attack
-b.
-Translation between VERIS and ATT&CK
+- Translation between VERIS and ATT&CK
-c.
-Role-Based Use Cases
+- Role-Based Use Cases
-d.
-References
+- References

 SolarWinds Supply Chain Breach (Enterprise Environment)